SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 1. Accept and establish a connection
 2. Maintain the connection, keep listening, and replying
 3. Implement congestion control and flow control based on CWND and AWND fields.
-4. Manage the TCP pipeline
+4. Manage the RDT pipeline
 5. Close the connection and release the resources.

 The factors that cause the channel to be unreliable are: